This is the only academic level 6 or 7 stand alone university accredited course in clinical hypnosis and communicative techniques in the UK.

 Course Aims & Learning Outcomes

-This course is not to train you as a hypnotherapist but to enhance and complement your skills within your specialist field as a health practitioner.
+This course is designed to enhance and complement your existing skills within your specialist field as a health practitioner.

 “Even though I have been using hypnosis in my own practice for years, I have learned so much in the first 2 days of the course that I have ‘come out of the closet ‘ as it were.
 I have a renewed confidence and am practicing hypnosis in front of colleagues now openly!
 I highly recommend this course….”
 Oncologist